TianyunYoung/Manipulation-Detection/README.md

 https://github.com/ISICV/ManTraNet

-PS: There are some other code sources are not listed, you can find them from the group websites listed in next charpter
+PS: There are some other code sources are not listed, you can find them from the group websites listed below.

 # Awesome Groups and Scholars
 1.MKlab